EinSatzMitX/bobos-nerdy-notes/C.md

 	return 0;
 }
 ```
 _In this example a char* called "string" is created, which points to the string "abcdefghij".
-When increasing that variable called "string" we're effectively increasing the address it points to, so when whe now print the char it points to by using %c as our specifier we get 'f' as an output_
+When increasing that variable called "string" we're effectively increasing the address it points to, so when we now print the char it points to by using %c as our specifier we get 'f' as an output_

-The Programer can also create a [[Pointer]] to an [[Array]].
+The Programmer can also create a [[Pointer]] to an [[Array]].
 ```C
 /* Pointer of a 10 elements large integer array */ int (*ptr)[10];
 /* Array of 10 pointers to integers */
 int *ptr[10];
 ```
-_Example of how easily to confuse different _
+_Example of how easily to confuse different pointer arrays with array pointers_

 The is also a book Called "The C Programming Language" (often referred to as "K&R" because it was written by Kernighan and [[Dennis Ritchie]]) which is still a relevant book to this day.